xnimorz/signal-middleware/README.md

 });

 // Reactions are the good place for your project business logic.
-// It's separate from view and data logic.
+// It's separated from view and data logic.
 View layer works with business logic through the signal actions, and business logic layer works with data logic through the classic actions. addReaction(ADD_TODO, async ({ dispatch, getState }, { text }) => {
   try {
     // You can dispatch any number of actions